Today’s Count and Latest Update

 - 1 new case among individuals held by federal agencies at the Otero County Prison Facility

-- 1 new case among individuals held by the New Mexico Corrections Department at the Central New Mexico Correctional Facility in Valencia County
+- 14 new cases among federal detainees held by ICE at the Torrance County Detention Facility

-The Department of Health on Tuesday also reported six additional deaths in New Mexico related to COVID-19.
+The Department of Health on Tuesday also reported three additional deaths in New Mexico related to COVID-19.
 Those cases are:

-- A female in her 60s from McKinley County.
+- A male in his 60s from Cibola County.
 The individual was hospitalized and had underlying conditions.

-- A male in his 50s from San Juan County.
-The individual was hospitalized and had underlying conditions.
-The individual was a resident of the Cedar Ridge Inn facility in Farmington.

-- A male in his 70s from San Juan County.
-The individual had underlying conditions and was a resident of Life Care Center of Farmington in Farmington.
+- A male in his 70s from McKinley County.
+The individual had underlying conditions and was a resident of Red Rocks Care Center in Gallup.

-Previously reported numbers included three cases that were determined to be out-of-state residents (1 in Bernalillo County and 2 in San Juan County); four cases that were identified as duplicates (1 in Bernalillo County, 1 in Doña Ana County, 1 in McKinley County, and 1 among individuals held by federal agencies at the Otero County Prison Facility); and one case in Taos County that was determined to be a false positive – these have now been corrected.
-Including the above newly reported cases, New Mexico has now had a total of 6,192 positive tests for COVID-19:
+Previously reported numbers included two cases that have been identified as duplicates (one in McKinley County, one in San Juan County) and one case in San Juan County has been determined to be an out-of-state resident – these have now been corrected.
+Including the above newly reported cases, New Mexico has now had a total of 7,130 positive tests for COVID-19:

 - Catron County: 2